rcheshire/2014GagCommIndex/readme.txt

-readme.txt for analysis of commercial handline index for the 2014 gag update created 2/5/2014 Rob Cheshire last edit 2/5/2014 Rob Cheshire version control through gitHub
+readme.txt for analysis of commercial handline index for the 2014 gag update created 2/5/2014 Rob Cheshire last edit 2/5/2014 Rob Cheshire (rob.cheshire@noaa.gov) version control through gitHub data and output files are confidential and cannot be published

 Summary of SEDAR 10 Decisions
 -Stephens MacCall Approach